Capital City: Sofia

 Exchange rate to pound: 1 BGN is equal to 0.44 GBP and 1 GBP is equal to 2.29 BGN

-Where to live in Bulgaria
+Where to Move in Bulgaria from the UK

 How to become a resident